MrRandom31/Discord-Bot/README.md

 # Discord-Bot
 Discord mmorpg Bot

-This is my first bot witch will be a mmo rpg style bot with levels and other cool things! :D
+This is my first bot which will be a mmo rpg style bot with levels and other cool things! :D